Archive product

 Description

 Christopher Neve's classic book is a journey into imagination through the English landscape.
-How artists, thinking in paint, began to perceive the landscape as representing states of mind?
+Just as artists, thinking in paint, began to perceive the landscape as representing states of mind?
 “Painting,” says Neve, “is a process of discovery, and the landscape can be its thesis.”
-What he writes is not exactly art history: it concerns photographs, landscapes, and thoughts.
-Over the years, he has been able to converse with many of the approximately thirty artists he focused on; inspiration for the book came from his conversation with Ben Nicholson; and he immersed himself in their work, their villages, their ideas.
-As a painter and a connoisseur of 20th-century art himself, Neve is well prepared for such a journey.
-Few writers have conveyed a livelier mixture of motifs, emotions, subconscious forces, and contradictions, culminating in the creative act of painting.
+What he writes is not exactly art history: it concerns images, landscape, and thought.
+Over the years, he has been able to converse with many of the around thirty artists he focused on; inspiration for the book came from his conversation with Ben Nicholson; and he immersed himself in their work, their village, their ideas.
+Since he is a painter and an expert in 20th-century art himself, Neve is well prepared for such a journey.
+Few writers have conveyed a livelier mixture of motifs, emotions, unconscious forces, and contradictions, culminating in the creative act of painting.

-Each of the thirteen chapters has a theme and explores its significance for one or more artists.
-For example, the issue of time is considered in relation to Paul Nash, God in relation to David Jones, music to Ivon Hitchens, hysteria to Edward Burry, abstraction to Ben Nicholson, “the spirit in the mass” to David Bomberg.
+Each of the thirteen chapters has one theme and explores its significance for one or more artists.
+The issue of time, for example, is considered in relation to Paul Nash, God in relation to David Jones, music to Ivon Hitchens, hysteria to Edward Burry, abstraction to Ben Nicholson, “spirit in the mass” for David Bomberg.
 There are also chapters on artists’ ideas about specific types of landscape: Eric Ravilious and chalk landscapes, Joan Eardley and the sea, and Cedric Morris and the garden.

-The Thames & Hudson publishing house was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art accessible to a broad audience, as well as to the research of leading scientists.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+The Thames & Hudson manufactory was founded in 1949 by Walter and Eva Neurath.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as the research of leading scientists, accessible to a broad audience.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-run publisher, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2,000 titles in print.
-It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-It is also expanding its list of children's books.
+Today, still an independent, family-run manufactory, Thames & Hudson is one of the leading publishers of illustrated books worldwide with over 2000 titles in print.
+It publishes high-quality collectible books across all areas of visual creativity: arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
 Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large editions and thus reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

-Seeking to continue book packaging in the second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in autumn 1949.
+Seeking to continue the book packaging in the second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York, in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 After building one of the most significant publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
 Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.